zvada/technology/docs/release/sending-announcements.md

     -   `--oim-contact-type administrative' - `administrative` for release announcement, `security` for security announcements

 !!! note
-    Security announcement must be signed.
+    Security announcements must be signed.
         -   `--sign` - GPG sign the message
         -   `--sign-id KeyID` - The ID of the Key used for singing